iterorganization/IMAS-ParaView/docs/source/1d_profiles_reader.rst

 Using the 1D Profiles Reader
 ----------------------------

-The 1D Profiles functions similarly to the GGD Reader, with the same interface and data loading workflow.
+The 1D Profiles Reader functions similarly to the GGD Reader, with the same interface and data loading workflow.
 This means that the steps for loading a dataset, selecting attributes, and interacting with the grid are identical.
 Refer to the :ref:`using the GGD Reader` for detailed instructions on: